abhidas0810/powerUsage/README.md

 ## About

-The backend of power usage app where the user can register themselves.
-After registration user can login and add power usage, get list of power usage and get list of power usage day wise.
+This power usage tracker app will allow users to register themselves.
+After registration user can log in and add power usage multiple times a day.
+They can get a list of power usage day-wise or time slot-wise to facilitate the amount of power consumption done by them.

 ## Author
 - [Abhishek Das](https://github.com/abhidas0810)